Acute lymphoblastic leukemia: Signs and symptoms

 Initial symptoms can be nonspecific, particularly in children.
 Over 50% of children with leukemia had one or more of five features: a liver one can feel (64%), a spleen one can feel (61%), pale complexion (54%), fever (53%), and bruising (52%).
 Additionally, recurrent infections, feeling tired, arm or leg pain, and enlarged lymph nodes can be prominent features.
 The B symptoms, such as fever, night sweats, and weight loss, are often present as well.

 Central nervous system (CNS) symptoms such as cranial neuropathies due to meningeal infiltration are identified in less than 10% of adults and less than 5% of children, particularly mature B-cell ALL (Burkitt leukemia) at presentation.

-The signs and symptoms of ALL are variable and include:
+The signs and symptoms of acute lymphoblastic leukemia are variable and include: